IGME-202-2231/project-1-jlw6563/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_ Topdown
+-   Camera Orientation: Topdown
--   Camera Movement: _How does the camera move in your game? (if at all)_ No
+-   Camera Movement:  None
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_ Lives
+-   Player Health: Lives
--   End Condition: _How does a game/round/level end?_ Infinite, except if enemies get too low
+-   End Condition: Infinite, except if enemies get too low or player runs outta health
--   Scoring: _How does the player earn points in your game?_ Killing Enemies
+-   Scoring: Killing Enemies

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+In this infintie shoot em up.
+Fight aliens thru space using your gun shoot enemies so they do not get too close to you while at the same time avoiding enemy fireing.

 ### Controls

 -   Movement:
-    -   Left: A
+    -Left: A
-    -   Right: D
+    -Right: D
 -   Fire: Space

 ## You Additions

-Will add either or both a highscore and menus and or proceederaul generation.
+Plan: Will add either or both a highscore and menus and or proceederaul generation.
+Accomplished: I added a highscore feature and a way to reset the game.
+I didn't quite do proceedural generation but enemy order is randomized 50/50 for each enemy

 ## Sources